doughahn/unofficial-opf-guides/docs/pbp/play-by-post.md

 You should now be on a page that contains a bunch of text fields that you can fill out.

 First, enter the character's full name in the `Full name` field.

+### For Starfinder Characters
+See the [Starfinder PBP templates](./starfinder-pbp-template.md) for specifics for Starfinder characters.
+Below is primarily for PF2 characters

 ### Adding the Slashline
 ----